 - coincident to a sketch line and

-- perpendicular to a plane or surface that is not normal to that sketch line, but is normal to the desired plane
+- perpendicular to a plane (or surface) that is not normal to that sketch line

 then you'll get a plane whose horizontal direction is the direction of sketch line.
-If you then sketch on the newly created plane, the "left" side of your sketch will be the side corresponding to the first of the two points involved when you created the sketch line.
+If you then sketch on the newly created plane, the "left" side of your sketch will be the side corresponding to the first of the two points involved when you created the sketch line from step 1.